top of page

 Basic maintenance activities require non sparking spanners, combination wrenches, adjustable wrenches, hammers, and screwdrivers.
 These tools are used for equipment installation, pipeline servicing, valve maintenance, and machinery adjustments.
 Selecting the correct tool size and type is essential to ensure safe operation, proper torque application, and effective ignition risk control.

-Scrapers and Putty Knives
+Non Sparking Scrapers & Putty Knives

 Scrapers and putty knives are widely used for removing residues, cleaning reactors and vessels, mixing compounds, surface preparation, and equipment maintenance.
+Non sparking Scrapers enable safe cleaning and mixing operations without introducing ignition hazards, especially in paint, coatings, and solvent-based processing units.

-Bung Wrenches
+Non Sparking Bung Wrenches

-Cap Sealers
+Non Sparking Drum Cap Sealers

+Cap sealers are used to secure drum lids and container caps after filling or inspection.
+Improper sealing can lead to vapor leakage and pressure build-up.
 Non sparking cap sealers allow safe crimping and sealing without friction sparks.
 Correct usage is essential for maintaining container integrity.
-For operational guidance, refer to our guide on How to Use a Cap Sealer Safely in Explosive Environments.
+For operational guidance, refer to our guide on How to Use a Cap Sealer Safely in Explosive Environments

 Non sparking gas cylinder keys and valve tools are mandatory for safe cylinder operation.
 Copper titanium tools are especially preferred due to their high strength and near non-magnetic properties.